MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/model-lifecycle-and-retirement.md

 - Deprecated
 - Retired

-> [!NOTE]
+> [!IMPORTANT]
-> This article describes deprecation and retirement only for models that can be deployed to serverless APIs, not managed compute.
+> This article describes deprecation and retirement only for models that can be deployed to __serverless APIs__, not managed compute.
 To learn more about the differences between deployment to serverless APIs and managed computes, see [Model catalog and collections in Azure AI Foundry portal](../how-to/model-catalog-overview.md).

->
+> [!NOTE]
 > Azure OpenAI models in the model catalog are provided through Azure OpenAI Service.
 For information about Azure Open AI model deprecation and retirement, see the [Azure OpenAI service product documentation](/azure/ai-services/openai/concepts/model-retirements).